praveenraj2001/M1_ProjectGoal_Util/4_TestPlanAndOutput/README.md

 | 02 | Check (a-b)^3 | a=23 , b= 48 | -15625.000000 |  -15625.000000 |
 | 03 | Check (a+b)^4 |  a=23 , b= 48  | 25411680.000000 | 25411680.000000 |
 | 04 | Check (a+b)^5 |  a=23 , b= 48  | 1804229376.000000 | 1804229376.000000 |

+## Best Practices
+  *Checked multiple range of inputs
+  *Compared the data obtained with calculator *reasoned with the values because we have high precision than the calculator itself